Austin Riley Player Props: Braves vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff ranks 10th in the league with a collective 9.2 strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings compiled by the Orioles pitching staff ranks 10th in MLB.

-- The Orioles' 4.56 team ERA ranks 19th among all MLB pitching staffs.
+- The Orioles have a 4.59 team ERA that ranks 19th among all MLB pitching staffs.

-- Orioles pitchers combine to rank 17th in baseball in home runs allowed (39 total, 1.2 per game).
+- Orioles pitchers combine to surrender 41 total home runs at a clip of 1.2 per game (to rank 18th in baseball).

-- Bradish gets the start for the Orioles, his fifth of the season.
-He is 1-1 with a 6.14 ERA and 14 strikeouts in 14 2/3 innings pitched.
+- Wells (2-1 with a 3.34 ERA and 27 strikeouts in 35 2/3 innings pitched) makes the start for the Orioles, his sixth of the season.

-- The righty last appeared on Sunday against the Detroit Tigers, when he tossed 4 2/3 innings, allowing three earned runs while giving up six hits.
+- The right-hander last appeared on Tuesday against the Kansas City Royals, when he tossed six innings, allowing four earned runs while giving up three hits.

-- The 26-year-old has a 6.14 ERA and 8.6 strikeouts per nine innings across four games this season, while allowing a batting average of .323 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.